Who is the Community Braintrust

-Members of the Braintrust provide advice and recommendations to NC Conservation Network on a range of issues and strategies.
-They help guide our engagement with decision-makers at the local and state level; help us reach, empower, and mobilize impacted community members; and strengthen our public communications efforts.
+Members of the Community Braintrust provide advice and recommendations to NC Conservation Network on a range of issues and strategies.
+They help guide our engagement with decision-makers at the local and state levels; help us reach, empower, and mobilize impacted community members; and strengthen our public communications efforts.

 NC Conservation Network convenes this group on a regular basis to discuss matters of importance including public education, capacity building, advocacy, and outreach efforts.
-It then takes the feedback gathered during discussions with the members to advocate with our partners to build equity into all policy proposals and campaigns.
+Feedback gathered during discussions with the members is used to advocate with our partners to build equity into all policy proposals and campaigns.

-The organization plans to expand our efforts with the Braintrust so that more future issues include genuine representation of the communities and voices that have not traditionally been included at the table when environmental policy is developed.
+NC Conservation Network is expanding our efforts with the Community Braintrust so that more issues include genuine representation of the communities and voices that have not traditionally been included at the table when environmental policy is developed.

-To find out more about this program, please contact Sherri White-Williamson, Environmental Justice Policy Director, at firstname.lastname@example.org or 919.857.4699 x117.
+To find out more about the Community Braintrust, please contact Sherri White-Williamson, Environmental Justice Policy Director, at sherri [at] ncconservationnetwork.org.

 Meet the Braintrust

 William is the Strategic Partnerships Manager at The Climate Reality Project and co-chair for the NC Poor People’s Campaign Ecological Devastation committee.
 William serves as a member of the DEQ Secretary’s EJEAB.